MahApps/MahApps.Metro.IconPacks/README.md

 </div>

-This `IconPacks` library contains controls to use these awesome icons for `WPF` (.Net 4.x and .NetCore 3.0) and `UWP` apps in a simple way.
+This `IconPacks` library contains controls, markup extensions and converters to use these awesome icons in a simple way.

 | Icon collection | Version | &#8721; | NuGet |
 |---|--:|--:|:--|